Friday, November 22, 2024 · 0 min read

 Concern |

-We designed a viscous damper (Visco-damper) to absorb and minimize these displacements based on these results.
-The damper was designed to have more substantial damping than the existing one, with a maximum damping of 40%.
+We designed a viscous damper (Visco-damper) to absorb and minimize these displacements based on our measurement results.
+This damper has a more substantial damping than the existing one, with a maximum damping of 40%.

 Design options for vibration mitigation